fdac/syllabus/README.md

 expected, however, to be willing and highly motivated to catch up in the areas where they have gaps in the relevant skills.

+All the assignments and projects for this class will use github and Python.
+Knowledge of Python is not a prerequisite for this course, provided you are comfortable learning on your own as needed.
+While we have strived to make the programming component of this course straightforward, we will not devote much time to teaching prorgramming, Python syntax, or any of the libraries and APIs.
+You should feel comfortable with:

+1. How to look up Python syntax on Google and StackOverflow.
+1. Basic programming concepts like functions, loops, arrays, dictionaries, strings, and if statements.
+1. How to learn new libraries by reading documentation and resusing examples
+1. Asking questions on StackOverflow or as a GitHub issue.

 ### Requirements